 For people with chronic or severe headaches, just ignoring the problem and hoping it goes away is not an option.
 Some people suffer from headaches so severe the pain is nearly unbearable.
 Others suffer headaches so often their ability to lead normal functioning lives is impaired.

 If you suffer headaches that need treatment with acute medication like aspirin or ibuprofen less than five days per month, you probably don’t need to worry, says Hrachya Nersesyan, MD, a neurologist and the director of the OSF HealthCare Illinois Neurological Institute Headache and Craniofacial Pain Program.
-If you need pain relievers more often than that, or you suffer headaches of any severity on more than 15 days per month, you should see a physician or headache specialist, because you may have a primary headache disorder.
+If you need pain relievers more often than that, or you suffer from headaches of any severity on more than 3-4 days per week, you should discuss proper treatment with your doctor or a headache specialist, because you may have a headache disorder needing attention and targeted management.

 Seeing a specialist is a great step in managing a headache disorder, but your provider will need you to do some work to help fight your headache disorder, and that work begins with a headache calendar.